eslint/eslint/docs/rules/no-obj-calls.md

-# No global object function calls
+# Disallow Global Object Function Calls

 This rule prevents the use of object properties of the global object (`Math` and `JSON`) as functions: